rahulkgupta/rkayg/src/posts/bornlucky.md

 title: Born Lucky
 date: 2014-06-24
 template: post.html
+subtitle: How I got to where I am today.
+url: born-lucky
 ---
->This is a repost from my tumblr blog.
+>This is a repost from my now defunct tumblr blog.
 Thought it would be good to have my new blog begin with this post.

 I was born in the United States, a country that has relatively great living conditions.